screepers/screepers-standards/SS2-Terminal_Communications.md

 `9f2|8|tus tempus fringilla.
 Quisque accumsan at turpis nec fringilla.
 Aenean eget lorem cursus, `
 `9f2|9|dapibus nulla ut, porta mi.
 Orci varius natoque penatibus et magnis dis parturient montes,`
 `9f2|10| nascetur ridiculus mus.`

+## Protocols

+This standard defines the transmission level protocol for sending data, but it does not supply the higher level protocols needed for actual communication.
+This should be built by the individual projects as needed.

+There are multiple methods to build protocols, but it is expected that the two most common will be by sharing formated text or by sharing json blobs.

+An extremely simle example for sharing private keys could look like this-

+Request - `key request keyid`
+Response - `key keyid keystring`